BANKING FINANCE FINANCIAL MARKETS Degree Program Profile

-The Degree in Banking, Corporate Finance and Financial Markets aims at developing deep but at the same time wide ranging skills in different financial areas.
-Students will follow first a common set of core courses on law, economics, banking, corporate finance, mathematics for financial analysis, financial market (the course are based on both a theoretical and an applied approach).
+The Degree in Banking, Corporate Finance and Financial Markets aims at developing thorough but at the same time wide-ranging skills in different financial areas.
+Students will follow first a common set of core courses on law, economics, banking, corporate finance, mathematics for financial analysis, financial markets (the courses are based on both a theoretical and an applied approach).
 After the common part, students will be able to choose between three different specialization areas: a) Corporate Finance and Financial Markets, b) Financial Intermediaries and Markets; and c) Corporate Finance and Banking.
-Each area offers highly specialized courses, tailored on the specific required skills.
+Each area offers highly specialized courses, tailored to the specific skills required.

-Alongside these activities, the students will attend conferences, workshops and meetings in order to come into contact with scientific debate at national and international level and with current topical questions.
+Alongside these activities, the students will attend conferences, workshops and meetings in order to become acquainted with scientific debate at the national and international level and with current topical questions.

 Key Learning Outcomes

 Graduates of the Laurea Magistrale in Bnaking, Corporate finance and Financial Markets will be able to demonstrate:

 - thorough knowledge of financial markets and financial intermediaries;

 - thorough knowledge of banking activities (managing payment systems and credit intermediation)

 - thorough knowledge of mathematical methods and tools needed to evaluate strategies and returns under uncertainty and risk;

 - thorough knowledge of corporate finance, including innovative methods for long-term business planning;

 - basic knowledge of econometric analysis, forecasting analysis and simulation;